ISBA Mutual Lunch and Learn: Managing and Avoiding Conflicts of Interest

 Many traditional conflict of interest systems are designed to identify the first type of conflict, but not the second.
 The second type, however, is appearing more frequently in legal malpractice claims.

-This lunch and learn is focused on helping lawyers avoid both types of conflicts, through appropriate conflict check systems and via effective conflict waivers.
+This lunch and learn was focused on helping lawyers avoid both types of conflicts, through appropriate conflict check systems and via effective conflict waivers.

 - How to establish a conflict of interest system